DeeNewcum/Perl-Tidy-Guarantee/README.md

 written by people other than myself, Perltidy only fails to parse 1 correctly, as far as I can tell, and for that file, perltidy catches its own error and ends with a message to that effect."

-To me, that gets 99% of the way there, but that final 1% could still bite me in the butt in production.
+To me, that gets 99% of the way there, but I still worry that final 1% could bite me in the butt in production.

 ## What does PPI say?